-Ruth was elected President of the PATH Board of Directors in 2013, after becoming involved with the organization as a “Listener” in 2011, and then later recruited to the Board.
+Ruth has served as the President of the PATH Board of Directors since 2013.
 A 25+ year veteran at Sikorsky Aircraft, Ruth is an Engineering Manager specializing in protected wiring systems for extreme Helicopter environments and managing the Wiring Installation Group.
 She and her husband Roy completed their family, adopting three amazing children with various learning and medical needs in 2001.

-Originally from the United Kingdom, Ruth moved stateside in 1991 to marry Roy, and they completed their family through adoption in 2001.
-The couple’s three, now young adult, children keep both parents busy and on their toes with all of their sports, hobbies and extracurricular activities.
-All three children have learning disabilities and medical challenges but are thriving with the appropriate supports and are learning to be their own best advocate(s) as they navigate the world around them.

 Ruth is a member of the Legislative Committee for CAFAP (CT Assn of Foster and Adoptive Parents) and a Parent Advocate with CPAC (CT Parent Advocacy Center).
-She is active in Girl Scouts having been a leader of her girls’ troop for 12 years.
 Ruth says, “becoming involved with PATH has felt like “coming home,” a way to help other parents of children with challenges find the support and help they need, an opportunity that I see a blessing.”

-In the past, Sue instituted/coordinated a Cub Scout program (and was a Den Mother) for residents of the New Haven Regional Center, and later for special needs Cub Scouts in Prospect.
-She has also served in the past as founder/director/coach of Region 16 Special Olympics and instituted the Region 16 Special Olympics yearly awards banquet.
+Sue has also served in the past as founder/director/coach of Region 16 Special Olympics.
 She was co-organizer of Cheshire Special Olympics, president of the Cheshire ARC, president of the Naugatuck Valley Society for Autistic Children, and a governor-appointed member of the CT Developmental Disabilities Council for two terms.
 Sue also enjoyed serving on the Special Education Resource Center’s school inclusion advisory team for South Central Connecticut.

 James joined the PATH board of directors in 2017.
-He is a person with Asperger’s syndrome who graduated from Middlebury College with a degree in environmental studies in 2011, and worked at Autism Services & Resources Connecticut (ASRC) in Wallingford from 2013 to 2016.
-In 2016 he graduated from Partners in Policymaking; his community project was a presentation for high school students with IEPs and 504 plans about their rights and responsibilities while at college.
-He has been serving on the CT Council on Developmental Disabilities since 2016, and is dedicated to advocating for the right for people with disabilities to live great lives.
-James currently lives in North Haven.
+He is a person with Asperger’s syndrome who graduated from Middlebury College with a degree in environmental studies in 2011 and worked at Autism Services & Resources Connecticut (ASRC) in Wallingford from 2013 to 2016.
+In 2016, he graduated from Partners in Policymaking.
+He has been serving on the CT Council on Developmental Disabilities since 2016 and is dedicated to advocating for the right for people with disabilities to live great lives.